mit-aero/mit-aero.github.io/about/index.md

 ---
 layout: default
-title: About Me
+title: About MIT Aero
 ---

-# About Me
+# About MIT Aero

-Write about yourself in markdown
+Aeromodelling club in MITAoE